foxmask/pythonseries/README.md

 The original script from JEDIBC is made in PHP.

-This is a python version for hiw own need and is totaly free to use ;)
+This is a python version for his own need and is totaly free to use ;)

+this lib use the BetaSeries API.

 Configuration:
 --------------